tiskw/yadopt/README.md

 | `pathlib.Path`      | path, PATH                   |

-### Dictionary and namedtuple support
+### Dictionary and named tuple support

-The returned value of `yadopt.parse` is an instance of `YadOptArgs` that is a normal mutable Python class.
-However, sometimes a dictionary that has the `get` accessor, or an immutable namedtuple, may be preferable.
+The returned value of `yadopt.parse` is an instance of `YadOptArgs`, a regular mutable Python class.
+However, sometimes a dictionary with the `get` accessor, or an immutable named tuple, may be preferable.
 In such cases, please try `yadopt.to_dict` or `yadopt.to_namedtuple` function.

 ```python
 # Convert the returned value to dictionary.